Marian Starrett: Guns aren't going to be my boy's life!

 Joey: Pa's got things for you to do.
 And Mother wants you.
 I know she does!

-Joe Starrett: Can't you ask nothin' but questions?
+Joe Starrett: Don't you ask nothin' but questions?

 Joe Starrett: What Ryker has comin' isn't fit for a woman to see.